openscad/openscad/README.md

     ./scripts/mingw-x-build-dependencies.sh

-After that, follow the Compilation instructions that are printed at the end of the script (not the ones below).
+After that (it may take several hours), run the Compilation script:

+    ./scripts/mingw-x-build-openscad.sh

 ### Compilation